chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 Is an on demand fully managed, Linux based service designed to facilitate secure browser access to internal website and Saas applications.

 ## Developer Tools

+### AWs AppConfig

+A capability of AWS Systems Manager, helps developers manage, store and safely deploy application configurations to hosts at runtime.

+### AWS Cloud9

+Is a cloud based IDE that lets developers write, run and debug code with just a browser.

+### AWS CloudShell

+Is a browser based shell, which lets developers quickly run scripts with AWS CLI, experiment with service API's using the AWS CLI and other tools to increase productivity.

+### AWS CodeArtifact

+Is a managed artifact repo that lets developers securely store, publish and share s/w packages.

+### AWS CodeBuild

+Is a fully managed, continous integration servce that compiles source code, runs tests and produces ready to deploy s/w packages

+### AWS Codecommit

+Is a secure, highly scalable, and fully managed source control service that hosts private Git repos.

+### AWS Codedeply

+Is a fully managed deployment service that automates s/w deployments to various compute services such as Amazon EC2, ECS, Lambda and on premise servers.

+### AWS Codepipeline

+Fully managed continuous delivery service that helps you automate your release pipelines for fast and reliable application and infrastructure updates.

+### AWS Codestar

+Enables developers to quickly develop, deploy, build and deploy applications on AWS.
+Provides unified user interface, and enables s/w development activities management in one place.

+Entire CD Toolchain can be set up in AWS codestar

+Allows teams to release code faster.

+- CodeStar Project

+Comes with project management dashboard, including an integrated issue tracking capability.

+### AWS X-Ray

+Provides a complete view of requests as they travel through an application and filters visual data across payloads, functions, traces, with low code and low code motions.

+## Front End web and mobile

+AWS offers tools and services giving developers the ability to develop, deploy and operate applications all within a web browser.

+### AWS Amplify

+Consists of a set of tools and services to let front-end web and mobile developers build, ship, and host full stack applications on AWS, with the flexibility to leverage the breadth of AWS services as use cases evolve.

+No prior cloud expertise is needed.

+### AWS Appsync

+Allows applications to access exactly the data they need.
+Developers can create a flexible API to securely access, manipulate, and combine data from multiple sources,

+Customers pay only for requests to the API and for real time messages deliverred to connected clients.

+## IOT

+IOT refers to the collective network of connected devices, and the technology that facilitates communication, both between devices and the cloud.

+### AWS IOT Core

+Lets customers connect IOT devices and route messages to AWS services without managing infrastructure.

+### AWS IOT GreenGrass

+Is a cloud service that allows you to build, deploy, and manage device s/w.
+It also includes an open edge runtime for running that s/w on devices at n/w edge